-Approximately half of our income comes from ticket sales.
+Approximately half of our income usually comes from ticket sales.
 The remainder comes from the support of sponsors, grants, friends and donations.
-These have all dried up and the arts is falling through the gaps on Government support (see Creative Industries Federation open letter).

 The Festival started 14 years ago with events across Wimbledon partnering with other community organisations.
-With you rsuport we have gone on to now be recognised as one of the UK's leading literary festivals hosting more than 100 events with audiences of 25,000+ including 8,500 South London schoolchildren, every year.
+With your support we have gone on to be recognised as one of the UK's leading literary festivals hosting more than 100 events with audiences of 25,000+ including 8,500 South London schoolchildren, every year.

 So many of the leading names from the world of literature, arts, politics, sport & entertainment have wowed audiences over the years including Ian McEwan, AS Byatt, Emily Maitlis, Sebastian Faulks, Graham Norton, Maggie O'Farrell, Sir John Major, Simon Armitage, Salman Rushdie, Shane Warne, Trevor McDonald, Michael Morpurgo, George the Poet, Malorie Blackman, Ben Okri and the Wombles.

-We hope to deliver Wimbledon BookFest in some form later this year, as well as continuing to deliver our year round education projects and writing competitions.
+We want to be continue deliver Wimbledon BookFest for the public, as well as continuing to deliver our year round education projects and writing competitions.